Does a Security Analyst Trust Machine Learning Technology

 - What is the reasoning behind observations?

 - Investigation-based – Around 62% of security threats are caused because of human unintentional errors while working.
-In such case, it is not at all good to blame ML technology for the occurrence of cybercrime.
+In such a case, it is not at all good to blame ML technology for the occurrence of cybercrime.
 Organizations must investigate false-negative scenarios to detect whether its: